rxOred/rxored.github.io/index.md

 ### Hold up, whoami?

 Well, I'm just a 17y/o student from Sri Lanka (sadly).
-I taught myself many things related to computer science.
+I taught myself many things related to computer science when i was a kid.
 And I like to do things that require a deep understanding of how computers work :).
 Specifically, kernel/system programming, reverse engineering, and malware analysis.
-Interested in BIOS/UEFI security, but don't have much knowledge in that area.
+Interested in BIOS/UEFI security but don't have much knowledge in that area.

-Big fan of rock (electronic, emo, grunge), old-school east coast hip-hop, new wave music, and dark horse comics.

-As for now, my formal education is <insert bad word here> up.
+other than that, big fan of rock (electronic, emo, grunge), old-school east coast hip-hop, new wave music, and dark horse comics.
+Hate animals but i used to draw them as a kid.
+And my formal education is <insert bad word here> up.

 ### Stuff I know